FabianIDE/sports-wheelchair-project/INSTALLATION.md

 Connect the Bluefruit to the powerbank using the micro USB cable.

 Now attach the whole assembly to the wheel of the wheelchair.
-Make sure to attach the BNO055 to the center of the wheel's axle!
+_Make sure to attach the BNO055 to the center of the wheel's axle!_
+The result should look something like this:

 ![](Images/Photos/IMG_20190405_152401.jpg)